camerond/stagehand/source/documentation.markdown

 [view expanded example](http://camerond.github.io/stagehand/examples/1)

-So, to reiterate, this isn't a tool for integrating with your actual app's views: it's a tool to help you quickly and easily visualize interface states, without the need for Javascript.
 Designers can quickly slice designs with filler content and define various states using Stagehand, and developers can then use the Stagehand-enhanced page as a comprehensive reference when they're implementing features.

 ## Usage